Dear children of the UK,

-And whilst you’re here, why not take a look at some ideas how you can earn some money to pay for all this stuff.
+And whilst you’re here, why not take a look at some ideas how kids can stop asking for pocket money and instead earn some money to pay for all this stuff.

-So you’re a kid and you want to make some cash.
-I’ve got the kids myself so I know how much kids like to make some quick cash.
+So your kid wants to make some cash?
+I’ve got the kids myself, so I know how much kids like to make some quick cash.

 But what are the best ways kids can make some money?

 Here are 23 proven ways to start making money fast if you’re a kid

 - Do odd jobs around the house for your parents

 - Selling on eBay or Vinted or Depop